microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 As part of ArcBox, an Azure Monitor workbook is deployed to provide a single pane of glass for monitoring and reporting on ArcBox resources.
 Using Azure's management and operations tools in hybrid, multicloud and edge deployments provides consistency needed to manage each environment through a common set of governance and operations management practices.
 The Azure Monitor workbook acts as a flexible canvas for data analysis and visualization in the Azure portal, gathering information from several data sources from across ArcBox and combining them into an integrated interactive experience.

+    > **Note: you will have to allow a few hours for the workbook to be able to show data for metrics, logs and assessments.**

 ## Access the ArcBox workbook

 The Jumpstart ArcBox workbook is automatically deployed for you as part of ArcBox's advanced automation.
 To access the Jumpstart ArcBox workbook use the Azure Portal to follow the next steps.